codr7/eli/README.md

 `"['foo \"bar\" 42]"`

 ### Testing
-`check` validates that its body produces the specified result.
+`check` signals an error if its body doesn't produce the specified result.

 ```
 (check 1 2)